scrapli/scrapli_cfg/docs/api_docs/platform/core/cisco_nxos/async_platform.md

             N/A

         Returns:
-            Response: response from deleting the candidate config
+            MultiResponse: response from deleting the candidate config

         Raises:
             N/A